New York vet charged, accused of punching, kicking pets in his care - NewsBreak

 Veterinarian Javier Diaz, owner of Main Street Animal Hospital in the village of Elmsford, is accused of physically abusing pets at his clinic on six different occasions.

-The veterinarian is then said to have kicked the dog again in its jaw, which caused the shepherd to jerk its head back, according to the post.
-A veterinary assistant who was holding the dog in place got hit by the dog’s head and suffered a bloody nose.Morgantown shelter searching for people who abandoned dog in the freezing rain

-SPCA Westchester also said Diaz cut a two-month-old kitten’s gums and palate after shoving a nail clipper designed for dogs into its mouth.
+SPCA Westchester also said Diaz cut a 2-month-old kitten’s gums and palate after shoving a nail clipper designed for dogs into its mouth.

 Additionally, Diaz is accused of punching a Shiba Inu in the ribs, punching a Chihuahua to “make it stop crying,” choking a Shih Tzu almost to the point of unconsciousness, and jabbing a Labrador retriever in the ribs with a nail clipper and twisting its paw.